Global stability of vacuum for the relativistic Vlasov-Maxwell-Boltzmann system: Improvement of the bootstrap assumptions on the electromagnetic field

 \subsection{Solutions of the wave equation}

 For any smooth function $f(t, x)$, we define that

 We can see that $\Phi(f)$ only depends on the initial data of $f$.
-We first give a result the wave equation. \begin{lemma} \begin{enumerate} \item For any smooth function $f$, the function $\Phi (f)(t, x)$ defined in \eqref{eq:solwave} is the solution to the wave equation
+We first give a result the wave equation. \begin{lemma} \begin{enumerate} \item For any smooth function $f$, the function $\Phi (f)(t, x)$ defined in \eqref{eq:solwave} solves the wave equation

 \item For any smooth functions $f, g$, the solution to

 satisfies $f(t, x) = \Phi(f)(t,x)+ f_{i,1,g} (t, x) + f_{i,2,g} (t, x) +f_{i,3,g}(t, x)$, where

 Moreover, for the $x$ derivative of $f_{i,2,g}(t, x)$ we have that